NourhanElChiaty/Nourhan_ElChiaty_Challenge/README.md

 # Nourhan_ElChiaty_Challenge
 <h2>This challenge covers the below:</h2>

-1- A test plan
+1- A test plan for FitnessPal App

-2- Reporting Defects
+2- Reporting Defects for FitnessPal App

 3- Automated tests for facebook registration and login scenarios